Massachusetts Senate's Cape and Islands district

 Massachusetts Senate's Cape and Islands district in the United States is one of 40 legislative districts of the Massachusetts Senate.
 It covers 66.7% of Barnstable County, all of Dukes County, and all of Nantucket County population in 2010.
 Democrat Julian Cyr of Truro has represented the district since 2017.
-He is running unopposed for re-election in the 2020 Massachusetts general election.
+He ran unopposed for re-election in the 2020 Massachusetts general election.

 Towns represented

 The district includes the following localities: